-

 Uber saw the same problem.
 Their invoice processing relied on rule-heavy workflows that were inefficient and difficult to scale.
 Then they decided to adopt a Gen-AI-powered approach.
 This approach to invoices helped Uber double throughput, cut handling time by about 70%, and deliver 25-30% in cost savings.

-This shift shows a simple truth.
 Template-based extraction is no longer enough for companies that handle high volumes and constant change.

 In this article, we look at what template-based extraction is, why it falls short today, and how templateless extraction provides a more reliable path forward for modern teams.